hphelion/documentation/network-quickstart.md

 2. Verify that you can access the Nova and Neutron APIs for your tenant from this Python Client by running a `nova list` and `neutron port-list` commands.

-## Viewing your network in the HP Public Cloud Console ## {#NetworkTopo}
+## Viewing your network in the HP Helion Public Cloud Console ## {#NetworkTopo}

 The Network Topology tab is a physical representation of your network configuration.

-After activating the Compute 13.5 region, HP Public Cloud creates a default network that looks similar to the following diagram.
-Login to the [HP Public Cloud Console](https://horizon.hpcloud.com/) and select the Network Topology tab under the Project section.
+After activating the Compute 13.5 region, HP Helion Public Cloud creates a default network that looks similar to the following diagram.
+Login to the [HP Helion Public Cloud Console](https://horizon.hpcloud.com/) and select the Network Topology tab under the Project section.

    <br><img src="media/compute-network-topology-def-crop.png"  alt="" />